gbif-norway/bdq-multirecord-agent/buildspec.md

 # BDQ Email Report Service

 This document describes the design for a lightweight email-based service that runs Biodiversity Data Quality (BDQ) tests on incoming datasets and replies with results.
-Currently we don't have anything in place apart from a light skeleton.

 ## Overview